Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 - a platform team needs to understand what breaks if a source changes

-Then test whether the catalog makes those jobs easier.
+Then, test whether the catalog makes those jobs easier.
+That test is much harder to fake.

 Where this lands